afontenot/queering-the-map/README.md

 This is a completely static preservation / restoration of the [queeringthemap.com](https://queeringthemap.com) site, which is currently offline.
-This is intended as a harmless experiment, and also serves as a backup in case Queering the map permanently disappears.
+This is intended as a harmless experiment, and also serves as a backup in case **Queering the Map** permanently disappears.

 I made decisions that should hopefully allow this version to perform very well, with minimal resource requirements, as detailed below.